benbarth/hacktoberfest-swag/README.md

 Many companies join the hacktoberfest celebration by rewarding open source contributors with swag!

 ## Contribute
 Hacktoberfest is open to everyone.
-For the [official hacktoberfest](https://hacktoberfest.digitalocean.com/) you must to open five pull requests on any Github repository in the month of October - you can even contribute to this repository!
+For the [official hacktoberfest](https://hacktoberfest.digitalocean.com/) swag you must open five pull requests on any Github repository in the month of October - you can even contribute to this repository!
 You can sign up at https://hacktoberfest.digitalocean.com/.

 # Where else can I find swag?
 | Who / Sponsors | What | How | Additional Details |